-- For social users - When a user registers using a social network account - the email address obtained from the social provider is considered a verified email address.
+- For social users - Email verification will be required only if the relevant setting is selected.
+Otherwise, when a user registers using a social network account - the email address obtained from the social provider is considered a verified email address.

 - If no email was obtained from the social provider - the user will be asked to enter their email address, and verify it through the authentication link.
 To see which providers deliver the users email address on login, visit the data availability table on the user object page.

 - Customize redirection URL: The URL to which subscribers will be redirected after successfully confirming their subscription.
 Note that upon successful confirmation, Gigya automatically appends to the query string of the URL a comma-separated list of subscription IDs.
 You can use this list to add custom code to your page that references these subscriptions (e.g., "Thank you for subscribing to newsletters A, B and C")

 - Customize confirmation link expiration time (hours): The length of time (in hours) for which the confirmation link is valid.